-Leases

-An analysis of the terms of the lease for the Robertson Centre and other properties leased by the Joint Board has concluded they are operating leases.
+Leases An analysis of the terms of the lease for the Robertson Centre has concluded it is an operating leases.

 Note 4 Assumptions made about the future

 The Statement of Accounts contains estimated figures that are based on assumptions made by the Joint Board about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.